SAP-samples/abap-cheat-sheets/23_Date_and_Time.md

 ENDTRY.

-"Assignment of an invalid date of type d to type i; the initial value is produced DATA(inv_date3) = CONV i( CONV d( '20240231' ) ).
+"Assignment of an invalid date of type d to type i; the initial value is produced "Note: In newer ABAP releases, the following statement shows a syntax "warning that the value of the literal (intentionally specified "here like this) does not match type d.
+DATA(inv_date3) = CONV i( CONV d( '20240231' ) ).
 ASSERT inv_date3 = 0.
 ```